-This article provides a three-staged User Experience Measurement Hierarchy and also outlines a simple approach you can use to determine the best user experience measurement tools and techniques for your web product management needs.
+To optimize the user experience, product managers must accurately measure how users interact with their websites and apps.
+This article outlines a three-stage User Experience Measurement Hierarchy and a simple approach to selecting the best user experience measurement tools and techniques.

 User Experience Measurement Hierarchy